 - Professional services

-- Mining, precious and base stones and metals
+- Mines, precious and base stones and metals

-The Persian Gulf countries: an oasis you can bank on!
+The United Arab Emirates: an oasis to bank on!